ujwalbholan/logParserFrontend/README.md

 # log parser

 ## Overview
  log parser is a basic log parsing and alerting system designed to process log files from security systems like SIEM (Security Information and Event Management) or other tools.
-It scans log files for specific patterns, such as error messages or suspicious activities, and generates alerts when such patterns are detected.
+It scans log files for specific patterns, such as error messages or suspicious activities, and generates alerts when such patterns are detected.<br>

+ In this project, I have implemented both the frontend and backend components to achieve a seamless log parser and alart system.
+The frontend provides a user-friendly interface with a button to generate a __logger.log__ file.
+Upon clicking the button, the log file is automatically downloaded to the user's local machine.

+Additionally, the interface allows users to upload the generated log file back into the system.
+Once the file is uploaded, the application processes it to identify and extract error logs, displaying them as the output.
+This streamlined process ensures efficient log generation, analysis, and error detection, making it a practical tool for log management.<br>

+This project demonstrates my ability to handle both frontend and backend development.
+The frontend, built using __React, is deployed on Vercel__, while the backend, developed with __Java Spring Boot, is hosted on Render__.
+This setup highlights my skills in creating a full-stack application and managing deployment across different platforms.

 ### Features
  - Parses log files to detect predefined suspicious patterns.